 Prior to the 2011 college football season, the Big Ten announced the creation of 18 new trophies, including two for the new Big Ten Championship Game and two for postgraduate awards.
 Each trophy honors the Big Ten’s rich history, with two Big Ten legends’ last names on it (i.e. Nagurski-Woodson Defensive Player of the Year).

 Find out more about: Trophy Tracker

-Every week during the college football season, Brent Yarina posts his latest Big Ten Power Rankings.
-With the season kicking off Thursday — Wisconsin hosts UNLV in the Big Ten’s lone game on opening night — he figured it’s time to unveil his Week 1 edition.
-As a reminder, these rankings are not meant to mimic the Big Ten standings.
+Every week during the football season, Brent Yarina posts his latest Big Ten Power Rankings.
+Week 9 saw Nebraska hand Michigan State its first Big Ten defeat and Penn State remain unbeaten.
+As for the power rankings, they are not meant to mimic the Big Ten standings.
 What fun would that be?
 They aren’t scientific, either.
 They’re simply Brent’s thoughts on where each Big Ten team stands after its latest game and entering its next contest.
 Agree?
 Disagree?
-Tweet him: @BTNBrentYarina.
+Tweet @BTNBrentYarina.

 The weekend saw several of the conference’s soccer and field hockey teams in action.
 Senior keeper Jeremy Clark tallied his fourth shutout of the year and red-shirt freshman Ryan Keener headed in the game’s only goal as Michigan State (6-7-4, 2-2-2) took back the Big Bear Trophy with a 1-0 victory over rival Michigan.
 Watch highlights of that game now.
 Moving to field hockey, Penn State (13-5, 4-2) earned a 4-1 victory over Michigan State on Sunday to close out the regular season and clinch a tie for second place in the Big Ten.
 Take a dive inside for video highlights from that game and updates on women’s soccer in the Big Ten Conference.